Student Infographic Challenge

 When you submit your infographic, please include the following information in the body of the email message:

 Your full name (or the full names of all your team members)

 Your age (or the ages of all team members)

-The winner and runner-up of each age pool for both rounds will be notified via email and announced on the IPHE website.
+The winner and runner-up of each age pool will be notified via email and announced on the IPHE website.

 Winners: One winner and one runner-up will be chosen from each age pool.
 The winning team for each age pool will receive a $250.00 cash prize, t-shirts with the IPHE logo, and certificates of recognition.
 The runner-up team will receive IPHE t-shirts and certificates of recognition.

 Additionally, IPHE will feature winning infographics on its website and social media accounts as part of its education and outreach efforts.

 Where possible, the winning team in each category will have a meet-and-greet with IPHE representatives from their country.
 While every effort will be made to make this happen, the meet-and-greet is not guaranteed.

 Judgment Criteria: A panel of judges, composed of members of the IPHE Education and Outreach working group, will evaluate the content and design of all submissions.
 Judges can only review a hi-resolution PNG, PDF, or JPEG file!
 This is a requirement for submission.
 Key aspects that will be judged are: